baby nursery

 Enough said - I'm not a doctor, and I hate taking pills!

-body pillow This nifty invention is an absolute lifesaver in your last trimester.
+This nifty invention is an absolute must on the pregnancy checklist - it's a lifesaver in your last trimester.
 Getting and staying comfortable during the night in the last stage of your pregnancy is somewhat of a challenge to say the least.
 Turning over under the duvet with a pillow behind your back and another between your knees is a real mission.

 The body pillow solves this problem.
 From neck and back support, to padding between your knees, it's got everything you need on both sides - so you turn over and leave the pillow where it is - it's great!
 No more pillow fighting at 3am.